mjpuma/agricultural-bell-inequality/docs/mathematical_validation_implementation_summary.md

 ## Overview

 This document summarizes the implementation of Task 1: Mathematical Validation and Cross-Implementation Analysis for the Bell Inequality Validation and Publication System.
-The implementation provides comprehensive cross-validation between S1 conditional and CHSH sliding window Bell inequality methods with precision analysis meeting Science journal publication standards.
+The implementation provides comprehensive cross-validation between S1 conditional and sliding window S1 Bell inequality methods with precision analysis meeting Science journal publication standards.

 ## Implementation Components